jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 ### Collections

-[Collections](http://jekyllrb.com/docs/collections/) allow you to create logically related data items using a series of HTML or Markdown files.
+[Collections](http://jekyllrb.com/docs/collections/) allow you to create logically related documents using a series of HTML or Markdown files.
 To create a collection, you will need to create a `_mycollection` folder at the root of your project and then to define `mycollection` in your `_config.yaml` file.
 The name of the folder without the underscore has to match the name of the collection defined in `_config.yaml`.

 Given a `_mycollection` folder, the following would define the collection in your `_config.yaml` file: